 Neither house can request or agree to appointment of a third conference committee.

 The Governor, the Senate, or the House of Representatives may ask the Colorado Supreme Court for an opinion on the constitutionality of pending legislation.
-This process is based in section 3 of article VI of the Colorado Constitution, which provides that the Colorado Supreme Court "shall give its opinion upon important questions upon solemn occasions when required by the governor, senate, or the house of representatives...".
+This process is based in article VI, section 3 of the Colorado Constitution, which provides that the Colorado Supreme Court "shall give its opinion upon important questions upon solemn occasions when required by the governor, senate, or the house of representatives ...".

 To demonstrate to the Court that the bill at issue is likely to be enacted, interrogatories on a bill are usually submitted when the bill is pending between Second Reading and Third Reading in the second house or while the bill is pending in conference committee.